modalpdx/componentdb/README.md

 mysql -u [dbuser] -p[dbpassword] database < database.sql
 ```

+Note that there is no space between "-p" and the DB user password.
+Also
+note that this is entered in plain text on a command line, not as a hashed
+password.

 Next, you will need to edit the "db = ..." line in functions.php to include your
 database host address, user name, password, and database name.
 A comment
 above the line to be edited in functions.php explains this.